-Four American women attacked with acid in Marseille train station
+4 tourists attacked with acid in Paris are Boston College students

-PARIS– The Marseille prosecutor’s office said a woman has been arrested after attacking four female US tourists with acid in Marseille’s main train station.
+PARIS– The Marseille prosecutor’s office said a woman has been arrested after attacking four women tourists with acid in Marseille’s main train station.

 Two of the tourists were injured in the face in the attack in the city’s main Saint Charles train station and one of them has a possible eye injury, a spokesperson for the Marseille prosecutor’s office told The Associated Press.